lostjared/acidcam-cli/README.md

 	-P path for metacall install location (usually /usr/local)

+	-T thread count for Multithreaded filters (default is 4)

 List of the Different Color maps you can apply with -r:

 	1 Autum